PacificBiosciences/pb-metagenomics-tools/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Name the workflow**
-There are multiple workflows in pb-metagenomics-tools, start by naming the one you are using.
+There are multiple workflows within pb-metagenomics-tools.
+Please name the workflow you are using here.

 **Describe the bug**
 A clear and concise description of what the bug is.